altayaydemir/altay-dot-wtf/data/notes/two-types-of-decissions.md

 ---
-title: Two types of decissions
+title: Two types of decisions
 date: '2020-11-10T20:02:22Z'
 ---

-### Fear based decissions
+### Fear based decisions

 We make those out of insecurity.
 Out of a feeling of scarcity.

-This is basically how the FOMO works.
+This is how the FOMO works.

 - _"4 people are viewing this booking offer right now."_
 - _"There are ONLY 3 items left in stock."_